 Weaving of the belts in Sigulda municipality in a patterned tissue pulse technique

-In accordance with the Intangible Cultural Heritage Law adopted in 2016, the Latvian National Inventory also includes The Tradition and symbolism of songs and dance festivals in Estonia, Latvia and Lithuania, as well as The Suiti cultural space.
+In accordance with the Intangible Cultural Heritage Law adopted in 2016, the Latvian National Inventory also includes the Tradition and Symbolism of the Songs and Dance Festival in Estonia, Latvia and Lithuania, as well as The Suiti Cultural Space.